Common Questions About Our Fee-Only Advisory Service

 -

-Log in to your Interactive Brokers account directly.
-IBKR provides real-time positions, transaction history, and account statements.
-Narstar does not have a separate client portal.
-Your account at IBKR is yours, and all activity is visible there.
-You can set up email or push notifications in IBKR for any account activity.
+Log in to Interactive Brokers directly.
+IBKR shows real-time positions, transaction history, and statements.
+Narstar doesn't have a separate portal.
+Everything happens in your IBKR account, and you can set up alerts there for any account activity.

 -